What Is Fit for Duty?

 Different Types of Fitness for Duty Exam in Las Vegas

 1.)
 Going back to work: Implemented to know if an employee is ready to return the work after an injury.

 2.)
-Job performance: Implemented to know if an employee can perform the essential functions of the job.
+Job performance: Implemented to know if an employee can perform the job’s essential functions.

 3.)
-Post-offer physical examinations: also called pre-placement exams, includes a comprehensive questionnaire for an employee to complete drug screen, and physical testing.
+Post-offer physical examinations: also called pre-placement exams, include a comprehensive questionnaire for employees to complete a drug screen and physical testing.

 What Are the Potential Outcomes of a Fitness for Duty Evaluation?